 This GCD is now ready to be used for Simulation.
 If using it for data, make sure that you have the correct initial GCD file.
 The name of the GCD specifies what it is.
 You want to use GCD files that say "AVG" to indicate that they were fit using all the data.
 You also want to watch out for "Pass1/Pass2/Pass3".
 They indicate what the produced MC should be compared agains.

 Results from fits

-The failed fits are almost entirely dead DOMs.
+The failed ATWD fits are almost entirely dead DOMs.
 I won't describe each plot, although they should hopefully be self-explanatory.
 If not, feel free to send me an email at saxani@mit.edu.
-More information may be available in the paper, as well as in my upcoming thesis.